 Moreover, some areas aren’t too accessible without booking a tour, so that makes it helpful as well.

 The most practical way to experience the Great Barrier Reef is to go on a glass-bottom boat tour or a diving or snorkelling tour.
-This tours also allow people to still a little bit social even when experiencing the world on a trip alone!
+These tours also allow people to still be a little bit social even when experiencing the world on a trip alone!